cose-wg/HPKE/draft-ietf-cose-hpke.md

 The sender MUST set the alg parameter in the protected header, which indicates the use of HPKE.

-The sender MUST place the sender_info structure into the unprotected header.
+The sender MUST place the HPKE_sender_info structure into the unprotected header.
 Although the use of the kid parameter in COSE_Encrypt0 is discouraged by RFC 9052, this specification allows profiles of this specification to use the kid parameter (or other parameters) to